 How can I pay my bill

 UNH accepts personal checks, credit cards, electronic checks, bank checks and money orders.
 Cash must be delivered in person only.
 Wire transfer is also available.
-Contact Business Services for account information.
-Credit card payments through VISA, MASTERCARD and DISCOVER are also accepted for graduate students.
+Contact Durham Business Services for account information.
+Credit card payments through Visa, MasterCard, America Express, and Discover are also accepted for graduate students.
 There will be a convenience fee of 2.75 percent charged for credit card payments effective summer semester 2014.

 I have an assistantship.
 May I use payroll deductions to pay my balance?